Escape far from the madding crowd and discover the beauty and charm of this exclusive seaside resort

 Having worked up a healthy appetite, seek out sustenance at one of a handful of luxury Michelin star restaurants located in Cascais, including the classic Portuguese restaurant Luzmar.
 More humble offerings come by way of O Pescador: a traditional fisherman’s tavern in the heart of the Old Town, where market-fresh seafood is the proud speciality.
 Alternatively, opt for a private gourmet picnic in the shady retreat of Parque Marechal Carmona, which comprises a beautiful rose garden, palms and eucalyptus, and various flowering shrubs.

 A leisurely post-luncheon stroll leads you along the coast to the dramatic ‘mouth of hell’ or Boca do Inferno, where waves crash violently into the rocky caves with a terrible, ear-splitting roar.
 No wonder the famous occultist Aleister Crowley chose to fake his own death at this legendary spot in 1930 – it’s very convincing.
-If you haven’t taken respite yet, appreciate the scene from a distance at restaurant Mar do Inferno, where the ocean views and mouth-watering seafood platters are enough to justify a second lunch.
+Appreciate the scene from a distance at restaurant Mar do Inferno, where the ocean views and seafood platters are enough to justify a second lunch.

 Rent a bicycle or a scooter to explore the famous Praia do Guincho, which lies nine kilometres northwest of Cascais, and is rumoured to be the best beach near Lisbon.
-Here the dramatic cliffs give way to rolls upon rolls of perfect dunes, and an endless stretch of sand.
 Powerful waves and strong undercurrents means the water is dangerous for swimmers, but surfers and windsurfers will be in their element: both world championships have been hosted here in the past, and novices are invited to take lessons with Moana Surf School based on Guincho Beach.

-If you’d rather stay out of the ice-cold waves, relax outside at the beachfront Bar do Guincho as the sun sinks into the deep Atlantic Ocean: the perfect leisurely wind-down to your day out in Cascais.
+If you’d rather stay out of the waves, relax outside at the beachfront Bar do Guincho as the sun sinks into the deep Atlantic Ocean: the perfect way to wind down to your day out in Cascais.